-TAPRA 2019, Surrey, Performance and Science WG CfP
+TAPRA 2019, Exeter, Performance and Science WG CfP

 - Papers, including those with performative elements (10-20 minutes).